EtiPoc/WSDM/README.md

-# Kaggle 2 Churn Prediction
+# Churn Prediction

+Kaggle Competition.
+The algorhtms aims at predicting whether a user will churn after his subscription expires.

 ## Requirements
 XGBoost